- Who is affected?

 Dopa-Responsive Dystonia (DRD)

 Dopa-responsive Dystonia (DRD) is a broad term used to describe cases of Dystonia that respond dramatically to low doses of a medication called levodopa.
-Dopa-responsive Dystonia usually starts in childhood or adolescence with progressive difficulty in walking.
+DRD usually starts in childhood or adolescence with progressive difficulty in walking.
 It may be misdiagnosed as cerebral palsy or parkinsonism.
 Several genes have been associated with Dopa-responsive Dystonia.

 Myoclonic Dystonia (hereditary essential myoclonus), often mistaken for essential tremor, is characterized by rapid jerking movements alone or in combination with the sustained muscular contractions and postures of dystonia.
 The symptom distribution of myoclonic dystonia is different from typical early-onset dystonia as it more often affects the upper body whereas typical early-onset dystonia usually affects the legs.
 A gene associated with myoclonus dystonia has been identified.

 Rapid-onset Dystonia-Parkinsonism (RDP)

 Rapid-onset dystonia-parkinsonism (RDP) is characterised by the abrupt onset of slowness of movement (parkinsonism) and dystonic symptoms.
 The classic features of RDP include involuntary dystonic spasms in the limbs, prominent involvement of the speech and swallowing muscles, slowness of movement and poor balance.
 Onset of the combined dystonic and parkinsonian symptoms can be sudden, occurring over hours to days.
 RDP usually occurs in adolescence or young adulthood (age range 15 to 45).

 Paroxysmal Dystonia and Dyskinesias (PDD)